-Most online stores have a conversion rate of about 1.8%.
-However, the top 10% can have much better results around 3-5 times higher than the industry standard.
+Most online stores have a conversion rate of about 1.8%, however, the top 10% can have much better results — around 3-5 times higher than the industry standard.
 With conversion rate optimization, you take the steps to increase your store’s chance of converting more.
 Even if you increase your conversion rate by 1% your business will be more profitable, thus allowing you to grow more quickly.
-Taking the steps to convert the customer can bring in more money both in the short term and long term.
+Taking the steps to convert your customers can bring in more money both in the short term and long term.
 If you develop a strong relationship with your customers, you can build a loyal fanbase who will continue shopping on your website and you’ll also have access to a wider customer base that you can re-market to.

 How to Determine Areas that Can Benefit from Conversion Rate Optimization

-If your store regularly gets visitors you can use the Shopify app Lucky Orange.
-You can view heatmaps and watch recordings of customers using your website.
-It allows you to see which areas customers look at, where they click and how they go through your website.
+If your store regularly gets visitors, you can use the Shopify app Lucky Orange to view heatmaps and watch recordings of customers using your website.
+It allows you to see which areas of your site customers look at, where they click, and how they go navigate around.
 You might find that they click on a homepage banner that doesn’t link to the product page, or you might find that customers read reviews before making a purchase.
-You’ll have a better understanding of how your customers navigate your online store allowing you to make adjustments as needed.
+Ultimately, you’ll have a better understanding of how your customers navigate your online store allowing you to make adjustments as needed.